-We believe that our existing capital resources as of September 30, 2015 will be sufficient to meet our projected operating requirements for at least the next 12 months.
+We believe that our existing capital resources as of June 30, 2016 will be sufficient to meet our projected operating requirements for at least the next 12 months.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.
-Further, our operating plan may change, and we may need additional funds to meet operational needs and capital requirements for clinical trials and other research and development expenditures.
-We currently have no credit facility or committed sources of capital other than potential milestones receivable under our current collaboration partnerships.
-Because of the numerous risks and uncertainties associated with the development and commercialization of our product candidates, the potential for one or more of our existing collaboration partners to terminate the agreement with us and return the program to us, and the extent to which we may enter into additional collaboration partnerships with third parties to participate in their development and commercialization, we are unable to estimate the amounts of increased capital outlays and operating expenditures associated with our current and anticipated clinical studies.
+We anticipate that we will require significant additional financing in the future to fund our operations, including to support the development, pre-commercialization and commercialization efforts for tenapanor and RDX227675.
+We may obtain such additional financing through debt financings, credit facilities, additional equity offerings and/or strategic collaborations.
+We currently have no credit facility or committed sources of capital, and there can be no assurances that such sources of capital or additional financing will be available to us when needed or on acceptable terms.
+Because of the numerous risks and uncertainties associated with the development and commercialization of our product candidates, and the extent to which we may enter into additional collaboration partnerships with third parties to participate in their development and commercialization, we are unable to estimate the amounts of increased capital outlays and operating expenditures associated with our current and anticipated clinical studies.
 Our future funding requirements will depend on many factors, including the following:

-the progress, timing, scope, results and costs of our clinical trial programs evaluating tenapanor in IBS-C and for the treatment of hyperphosphatemia in chronic kidney disease patients on dialysis;
+the progress, timing, scope, results and costs of our clinical trial programs evaluating tenapanor in IBS-C and for the treatment of hyperphosphatemia in patients with ESRD on dialysis, as well as our decision whether or not to pursue other indications for tenapanor;

-the progress, timing, scope, results and costs of our clinical program for RDX022;
+the progress, timing, scope, results and costs of our clinical program for RDX227675, our lead product candidate from our RDX022 program;